Case Study: UX Review–Torchy’s Tacos App

 Friction Point

 But wait!
-Here I am at the end of ordering and what do I find?
-I can add multiples at the end?
+Here they are at the end of ordering and what do they find?
+They can add multiples at the end instead of as they choose each taco?
 Whose idea was that?

 Triggers